Experiment groups in Uncountable are containers that organize related experiments without creating new projects or subprojects.

 - In the selection menu, click Add to Experiment Group.

-- In the modal, you can either create a new group or add experiments to an existing group.
+- In the modal, either create a new group or add the experiments to an existing group.

 Experiment View

-On the recipe or measurement view of an experiment, open the toolbar and select Add to Experiment Group.
-This opens the same modal, where you can either create a new group or add the experiment to an existing one.
+From an experiment’s Recipe or Measurement view, open the toolbar and select Add to Experiment Group.
+This opens the same modal, where you can create a new group or add the experiment to an existing group.

 Experiment Group Fields

-Experiment group fields capture metadata that applies to all experiments within a group—such as notes, location, or substrate.
-These fields help reduce data entry and keep shared context visible across all experiments in group.
+Experiment group fields capture metadata that applies to all experiments in a group—such as notes, location, or substrate.
+They reduce repeated data entry and keep shared context consistent across the group.

 Available fields depend on the experiment group’s definition, which is created and managed by admins in Form Admin.